KrusnikViers/PyQtTemplate/README.md

 ### Versions and release process

-Project has three separate hardcoded version numbers.
-Updating version resets following ones to zero.
+Project has two hardcoded version numbers.
+Updating major version resets minor one to zero.

 1. `PROJECT_COMPATIBILITY_VERSION`
    Increased when changes make new version incompatible with the previous one in any way.
 2. `PROJECT_FEATURE_PACK_VERSION`
    Increased with significant changes from the user point of view.
-3. `PROJECT_RELEASE_VERSION`
-   Increased for every new release as an indicator that any changes were made, to pinpoint exact version of the code.
-4. `BUILD_TYPE_INDICATOR`
-   Letter based on type of build and development stage.
-Defined by the build type rather than in code.

-### Development flow versions

-1. Dev-only: Repository, code or product should be available only for Developers.
-   Version numbers: `?.?.?d`
-2. Stable "Nightly" builds: Builds from `master` with the newest features.
-   Version numbers: `?.?.?n`
-3. Stable release: Builds from `release`, best quality-wise.
-   Version numbers: `?.?.?r`

-### Branches

-* `release`: Stable branch from which releases are generated.
-Should be updated only from `master`.
-* `master`: General development branch.
-Single-commit features or fixes can be submitted directly.
+Separately, all builds from GitHub Actions will bake "branch:commit" as part of the version info, to simplify finding the exact build.
+All local builds will have "local:unknown" stated there.